-During 2020, the Corporation purchased capacity and energy from the market to meet its peak energy requirements and optimize its overall power supply portfolio.
-To facilitate market transactions going forward, FBC entered into the Capacity and Energy Purchase and Sale Agreement (CEPSA) with Powerex, which was approved by the BCUC in April 2015.
+During 2021, the Corporation purchased capacity and energy from the market to meet its peak energy requirements and optimize its overall power supply portfolio.
+To facilitate market transactions going forward, FBC entered into the Capacity and Energy Purchase and Sale Agreement (CEPSA) with Powerex, which was approved by the BCUC in April 2015 and was amended by the First Amending Agreement dated April 29, 2019.
 The CEPSA is a master agreement that sets the terms and conditions for future market transactions entered into by FBC with Powerex.
-The CEPSA became effective May 1, 2015 and expires on September 30, 2022, as extended by the First Amending Agreement dated April 29, 2019.
-Spot market and contracted purchases provided approximately 10 per cent of the Corporation's energy supply requirements in 2020.
+The CEPSA became effective May 1, 2015 and expires on September 30, 2023.
+Spot market and contracted purchases provided approximately 14 per cent of the Corporation's energy supply requirements in 2021.